bitbane/CANT/README.md

 | PB4 | 19  | 20  | PF12|

 ### Flashing pre-built CANT
 The Nucleo-H743ZI dev board will present itself as a USB mass storage device.
-Dragging and dropping the CANT.elf file located in the `firmware/` folder to the dev board should properly flash the code to the dev board.
+Dragging and dropping the CANT.bin file located in the `firmware/` folder to the dev board should properly flash the code to the dev board.

 Alternatively, you will need openocd installed to flash the prebuilt CANT.
 At the time of this writing the latest version